 Risk Assessment: Often skipped over by so-called advisors (brokers) that are associated with investment firms and overworked by advisors (insurance agents).
 Understanding how to protect property and potential liabilities is simply silly to overlook.
 Why work so hard to save/invest only to have an unfortunate event wipeout or put a huge dent in your financial assets?
 Your human capital to produce income also needs to be considered.
 An objective resource that has no vested interest in selling you something is critical to achieving financial security goals.

-Retirement/Financial Independence: Thousands of financial calculators can produce a retirement projection.
+Retirement/Financial Independence: According to the elder law attorneys based in Cape Cod, thousands of financial calculators can produce a retirement projection.
 Each has its own advantages and flaws.
 Common among them is the data input is not subject to any critical analysis.
 Often the most valuable part of creating an effective financial plan are the questions that an experienced, independent, objective advisor asks; the questions you haven’t considered recently or at all.
 The old saying, garbage in, garbage out, certainly is appropriate.
 You don’t know what you don’t know.
 A better strategy is to have the resources of a planning team that has seen many situations, both good and bad, and benefit from their questions and experience.

 Investment Strategy: Ignoring the investment strategy is equally dangerous to ignoring the parts above.
 Yet it is clear from our discussions with new clients engaging White Oaks, that it is the sole focus at many other firms.
 We find that sad since there is so much value that comes from a comprehensive plan.
 In my book, “The Four Horsemen of the Investor’s Apocalypse” I identified four evils to a financial strategy: Inflation, Groupthink, Volatility, and Global Disruptions and Dislocations.
 Many focus exclusively on returns as their biggest challenge in retirement but our research shows that inflation and volatility are the least paid attention to and the most destructive.
 In addition to the the book, our research can be reviewed in the following articles/white papers:

 Estate Planning/Wealth Transfer: Most people are familiar with bad experiences with families, loved ones, and money.
-A well executed strategy, combined with communication can eliminate or mitigate bad outcomes and experiences.
+A well executed strategy with professional help from https://www.ig-law.com/estate-planning/, combined with communication can eliminate or mitigate bad outcomes and experiences.
 With a seemingly endless list of tools to accomplish objectives, a well thought out strategy including various family advisors such as attorney’s CPA’s and others, will optimize a strategy with the best tools.

 Special Funding Needs: Other needs such as funding for education, vacation properties, and man more will be put into the planning process for the most effective strategies to accomplish.
 This will not take place in a vacuum, but in light of the total wealth management plans goals and needs.